dearkafka/checker/README.md

 ```

 The `[Time]` section specifies the time-related parameters for the Checker.
 The `startup_delay_sec` key specifies the number of seconds to wait before starting the first scrape.
 The `min_run_delay_min` and `max_run_delay_min` keys specify the minimum and maximum number of minutes to wait between scrapes.
 The `min_error_delay_min` and `max_error_delay_min` keys specify the minimum and maximum number of minutes to wait before retrying a scrape in case of an error.

+Checker provides onlyn new data using very convinient tinyDB so it wont send same twice to your Telegram.

 ## systemd Service